Inject response headers

 1. Follow the Get started guide to install kgateway.

-2. Follow the Sample app guide to create an API gateway proxy with an HTTP listener and deploy the httpbin sample app.
+2. Follow the Sample app guide to create a gateway proxy with an HTTP listener and deploy the httpbin sample app.

 3. Get the external address of the gateway and save it in an environment variable.